bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     in the CONFIRMED state before notifying people they have untouched new bugs.
 If you do not plan to use this feature, simply do not set up the whining cron job described in the installation instructions, or set this value to "0" (never whine).
+XXXlink

-globalwatcher
+globalwatchers
-    This allows you to define specific users who will receive notification each time a new bug in entered, or when an existing bug changes, according to the normal groupset permissions.
+    This allows you to define specific users who will receive notification each time any new bug in entered, or when any existing bug changes, subject to the normal groupset permissions.
 It may be useful for sending notifications to a mailing-list, for instance.